MeteoSwiss/inca-examples/doc/index.rst

-.. inca-examples documentation master file, created by sphinx-quickstart on Mon Oct 18 19:09:15 2021.
+.. inca-examples documentation master file, created by sphinx-quickstart on Tue Oct 19 11:23:37 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to inca-examples's documentation!
+Welcome to inca-examples' documentation!
 =========================================

 .. toctree::